 Automation doesn’t begin and end with pricing.
 The right solution will enable you to automatically display additional checkout steps for large orders, high or low-stocked products, automate quote approvals, send notifications, and much more.

-Liquor Franchise V and B Maintains Relationships with eCommerce
+How Liquor Franchise V and B Maintains Better Relationships

 France-based V and B is a unique take on wine, beer, and spirits sales.
 A fusion of the German Biergarten, English pub, and a French wine cellar, V and B allows the after-work crowd to either shop online, in-person, or enjoy drinks on location.
-With more than 220 franchise locations carrying over 3,000 products, streamlining the digital procurement experience across franchisees was a challenge.
+With more than 210 franchise locations carrying over 3,000 products, a company-wide digital transformation was a necessary step to future-proof their business.

 B2B eCommerce: Next Step For Franchise Relationships